parsleyhealth/recruiting/README.md

 ### Delivery of project

-* Please place your finished source code on GitHub and [email me](michael@parsleyhealth.com) a link to the repository.
+* Please place your finished source code on GitHub
-* Please host your finished application somewhere and email me the url.
-(GitHub Pages, Heroku, S3 bucket)
+* Please host your finished application somewhere (GitHub Pages, Heroku, S3 bucket)
+* Email the repository URL and application URL

 > If for some reason you would rather not have your code or application out in the open, please send me a zip file of the source code and instructions on to launch and view the finished application.